 - You have the following rights with respect to your protected health information, which you may exercise by presenting a written request to our Privacy Officer:

-- information, including those related to disclosures to family members, other relatives, close personal friends, or any other person identified by you.
+- The right to request restrictions on certain uses and disclosures of protected health information, including those related to disclosures to family members, other relatives, close personal friends, or any other person identified by you.
 We are, however, not required to agree to a requested restriction.
 If we do agree to a restriction, we must abide by it unless you agree in writing to remove it. • The right to reasonable requests to receive confidential communications of protected health information from us by alternative means or at alternative locations. • The right to inspect and copy your protected health information. • The right to amend your protected health information • The right to receive an accounting of disclosures of protected health information. • The right to obtain a paper copy of this notice from us upon request.